Luke Daniels: Brentford

 On 24 May 2017, Daniels joined Championship club Brentford on a free transfer and signed a three-year contract, with an option for a further year, effective 1 July 2017.
 Daniels appeared in each of the club's four cup matches during the 2017–18 season and made his league debut versus Hull City on the final day, in which he helped preserve a 1–1 draw by saving a second-half penalty.
-Aside from cup appearances and two league starts, Daniels was again backup to Daniel Bentley for the majority of the 2018–19 season.
+Aside from cup appearances and two league starts, Daniels was again backup to Dan Bentley for the majority of the 2018–19 season.
 A season-ending shoulder injury suffered by Bentley in March 2019 allowed Daniels a run in the team in league matches and he finished the season with 19 appearances in all competitions.

 Daniels served as backup to new goalkeeper signing David Raya during the 2019–20 season.
 It was announced on 4 January 2020 that Daniels has signed a one-year contract extension, with the option of a further year.
 Later that day, he captained an under-strength XI to a 1–0 FA Cup third round victory over Stoke City.
 Daniels finished the 2019–20 season with three cup appearances and did not feature during Brentford's unsuccessful playoff campaign.

 With David Raya unavailable, Daniels started six of Brentford's first seven matches of the 2020–21 season.
 Despite reverting to his backup role behind Raya in October 2020, Daniels continued to play in cup matches and his performance in a 1–0 EFL Cup quarter-final victory over Newcastle United on 22 December was recognised with a place in the EFL Cup Team of the Round.
 Daniels' performances in his three appearances during Brentford's run to the semi-finals of the EFL Cup saw him named in the Team of the Tournament.
-He finished the 2020–21 season with nine appearances and a promotion medal, by virtue of being an unused substitute during the 2021 Championship play-off Final.
+He finished the 2020–21 season with nine appearances and a promotion medal, by virtue of being an unused substitute during the 2021 Championship play-off final.
 Daniels finished his four-season Brentford career with 36 appearances and departed the Community Stadium in June 2021.

 Middlesbrough

 On 9 August 2021, Daniels signed a two-year contract with Championship club Middlesbrough on a free transfer.
 He made 12 appearances during a 2021–22 season in which the club narrowly missed out on a play-off finish.
 With the 2022 off-season signings of Zack Steffen and Liam Roberts, Daniels dropped down to third-choice goalkeeper for the 2022–23 season.
+Daniels was an unused substitute on five occasions during the 2022–23 season and failed to make an appearance.
+A move away from the club during the winter transfer window failed to materialise and he was released when his contract expired.